News

 For corporate use, including information provision to users or product PR, please contact us using the inquiry form provided in the link below.

-• Full Bloom is expected to occur in Tohoku towards the end of April, and in Hokkaido from late April to mid-May.
+• Full bloom is expected to occur in northern Tohoku towards the end of April, and in Hokkaido from late April to mid-May.

 2025 Cherry Blossom Blossoming Trend